lue-bird/elm-state-interface/social/discourse-announcement-draft.md

 ### safe
 Once an event ("msg") comes to your `update` in TEA, you don't have the latest state of the same kind it was fired in.
-This can get quite boilerplate-y once you add shared events and all that.
+This can get quite boilerplate-y if you have lots of branches (like in a story game) or add shared events and all that.

 in TEA
 ```elm